 Notification channels for your headphones

 With the notable exception of Smart Lock, it wasn't until recently that the Google app paid any serious attention to headphones.
 Now that there are wireless earbuds and headsets coming to market with Assistant built in, it seems like this is all we hear about.
-To accomodate the many new notifications that come with owning the new headsets, there are a couple of new notification channels.
+To accommodate the many new notifications that come with owning the new headsets, there are a couple of new notification channels.
 They are aptly named for their urgency: Important and Informational.

 <string name="notification_channel_headset_info">Informational alerts for headphones</string>